iv461/icey/README.md

 # Key features:

+- Because ICEY removes unccesesary boolerplate code
+- Easy asynchronous programming using promises, you do not [have to deal with callback groups in order to prevent deadlocks](https://docs.ros.org/en/jazzy/How-To-Guides/Using-callback-groups.html) or spawning extra threads
+- It automatically computes the data-flow synchronously to the data it depents on: No more `received_x`-flags and asynchronously spinning in timers, waiting to something to arrive
 - Efficiency: No additional dynamic memory allocations compared to plain ROS happen after the node is initialized, also not for error handling thanks to using Result-types

 ## Parameters

-Paramters are persisted, but updates are communicated similar to topics.
+Parameters are persisted, but updates are communicated similar to topics.
 That is why they are very similar to states:

 ```cpp
 auto max_velocity_parameter = icey::create_parameter<float>("maximum_velocity");